跳转至

 1. Clone the kube-prometheus project to your local folder, and enter the kube-prometheus directory.

-1. This step is optional.
+2. This step is optional.
 You can later manually add the Kepler Grafana dashboard through the Grafana UI.
 To automatically do that, fetch the kepler-exporter Grafana dashboard and inject in the Prometheus Grafana deployment.
-This step uses yq, a YAML processor:

 apiVersion: v1